EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-2.md

 ### Sending Commands to an Aggregate

-Now that your application can commands, you can use the reSolve framework's standard HTTP API to send such commands to create a shopping list and populate it with items.
+Now that your application can handle commands, you can use the reSolve framework's standard HTTP API to send such commands to create a shopping list and populate it with items.

 A request body should have the `application/json` content type and contain a JSON representation of the command: